sourdough croissants

 • If your dough gets too cold in the fridge your butter will crack beneath the surface of the dough when you roll it.
 Allow the dough to sit at room temperature for 10-20 minutes before rolling to allow the butter to become pliable again.

-• Make sure you allow enough time for the croissants to proof before baking.
-They should "jiggle" if you scoot the baking tray.
+• Make sure you allow enough time for the croissants to proof before baking and proof at room temperature.
+They should "wobble" like jello or marshmallows if you bump the baking tray.

 • Nutrition Information: